Touching Worlds LLC

 Common Questions...What is.......?

-Tai Chi or Tai Chi Quan (Chuan) 太极拳; 太極拳 and Qigong (Chi Kung) are graceful slow movements from China.
+Tai Chi or Tai Chi Quan (Chuan) 太极拳; 太極拳 and Qigong (Chi Kung) 气功 are graceful coordinated slow movements from China.
 They were created for better health and wellness which is endorsed by many health organizations for many conditions.
 Qigong (or Chi Kung) is an art and science of regulating internal energy for health, sports or martial arts .
 Outer qigong would be like Reiki where you send energy out.
 Qigong is the orginal practice and Tai Chi started out of it.
 Tai Chi (or Tai Ji) or Tai Chi Quan (or Chuan) 太极拳; 太極拳 is an inner martial art and whole body internal qigong for health, meditation, and martial arts.
 Series of movements are typically practiced as a form.
 There are many styles and many forms in Tai Chi.
 Tai Chi means supreme ultimate and it is the yin and yang symbol.
 Quan or Chuan means boxing or thought of as shadowboxing.
-In western society, we tend to drop the word Quan or Chuan but this can be confusing if speaking to someone for China as they will think of the symbol or the meaning.
+In western society, we tend to drop the word Quan or Chuan but this can be confusing if speaking to someone from the East or China as they will think of the symbol or the meaning.

 Tai Chi for Health is an non-profit organization that was created by Dr. Paul Lam in Australia.
 He modified traditional forms and created new ones that are easier on the joints and safer.
 He has created many programs, has lots of research and it is a very popular practice.
 Enjoy slow graceful movements that create inner and outer balance, strength, and vitality.
 Tai Chi for Health uses a stepwise progressive teaching method in each class.
 In each class, we will do warm-ups or qigong movements, break down a form into a progress stepwise instruction, have a practice of the form, and a cool down with reflection.
 The class will be taught with options of either standing or sitting.
 All levels are welcome and no experience is required.
 Each class will build on each other and all are welcomed as we will repeat the lessons over time.
 There are 6 principles incorportated in the practice.
 Principles are what separates it dance or aerobics.
 We practice slowly and we move within one's comfort zone.